danfairs/django-parting/README.md

         created_at = models.DateTimeField(default=timezone.now)

-    class Retweet(models.Model):
+    class Star(models.Model):
-        retweet = models.ForeignKey(Tweet)
+        tweet = models.ForeignKey(Tweet)
-        retweeted = models.ForeignKey(Tweet)
+        user = models.TextField()

-A Retweet instance relates two tweets: the retweeting tweet, and the retweeted tweet.
+A Star instance relates an original tweet with a user, who has 'starred' that tweet.

 There are lots of Tweets in the world.
 Too many to store in a single database table.
 We're therefore going to partition this so we end up with a table per month.

-However, it's not quite as simple as is might be - the Retweet model has a foreign key relationship with the Tweet table.
+However, it's not quite as simple as is might be - the Star model has a foreign key relationship with the Tweet table.
 If we split up the table in which tweets are stored, that prevents us having those relationships.

-To make those relationships work, we have to also partition the Retweet table in the same way - and we need to make sure the Retweet records go into the correct partition with the relationships to the correct parent Tweet table.
+To make those relationships work, we have to also partition the Star table in the same way - and we need to make sure the Star records go into the correct partition with the relationships to the correct parent Tweet table.

+We'd also like to use django-parting's ability to ensure partitions are created automatically.

 We do that using a PartitionForeignKey.

     from django.utils import timezone
     from parting import PartitionManager
+    from dateutil.relativedelta import relativedelta

     def _key_for_date(dt):
         return dt.strftime('%Y%m')

     class TweetPartitionManager(PartitionManager):

-        def partition_key(self, tweet):
-            return _key_for_date(tweet.created_at)

         def current_partition(self):
+            """ Provide the key for the 'current' partition
+            """
             return _key_for_date(timezone.now())

         def next_partition(self):
+            """ Provide the key for the 'next' partition
+            """
-            one_months_time = timezone.now() + datetime.timedelta(months=1)
+            one_months_time = timezone.now() + relativedelta(months=+1)
             return _key_for_date(one_months_time)